morse-simulator/morse/doc/morse/user/installation.rst

     The directory where MORSE is installed will be referred to as ``$MORSE_ROOT`` in this document.

-It is recommended to store this environment variable, as it is necessary to use the :doc:`scene builder script <../dev/builder>` to generate equipped robots.
+It is recommended to store this environment variable, as it is necessary to use the :doc:`Builder API scripts <../dev/builder>` to generate simulation scenes with custom equipped robots.

 Manually
 ++++++++